 It was, indeed, not unusual for thinkers of the left to make the case for a new world order.
 Hence, many such thinkers may have been surprised to hear Laski argue that most socialists had hitherto been insufficiently internationalist to bring about that new order.
 Laski’s position was, however, distinctive.
-His critical approach to political theory led him to experiment with innovative strategies he attempted to find the most suitable for the level to which he turned his attention, whether this be local, regional, state or international.
+His critical approach to political theory led him to experiment with innovative strategies from which he attempted to find the most suitable for the level to which he turned his attention, whether this be local, regional, state or international.
 In some cases moreover, especially and significantly in his critical analysis of state sovereignty, this involved investigation at more than one level, thus transcending on the one hand politics within states and on the other hand international relations.
 Socialists, he contended, needed the confidence to insist that knowledge of the world need not be constrained by the old consensus.
 They would thus be able to promote a new understanding of international relations which, if widely accepted, could be the basis for the gradual introduction of the new world order.

 Laski’s case for functionalism was, however, after the early 1930s sketchy and incomplete.
 Perhaps one reason for this is that he lacked the confidence which, he suggested, other socialists should grow.
 In his more politically-oriented rather than academic writings he tended to avoid mention of functionalism.
-He was pessimistic regarding the acceptability of such fundamental changes as the abolition of sovereignty and of functions to non-territorial institutions.
+He was pessimistic regarding the acceptability of such fundamental changes as the abolition of sovereignty and distribution of functions to non-territorial institutions.
 ‘No one’, he suggested in his public lecture Nationalism and the Future of Civilization in 1932, ‘who realizes how painfully the nation-state was born, how important were the needs it once served, can imagine that its hold upon the allegiance of men can be radically disturbed, as it were, overnight.’
 While he nevertheless continued in his attempt to unmask sovereignty and thus help persuade people that it should be abolished, functionalism was barely evident in his work for remainder of the decade.
 At a time, furthermore, when fascism was spreading though much of Europe, with war a looming outcome, experimentation with functionalism was not an immediate priority.

 During and after the war Laski intermittently reintroduced functionalist ideas.
-His combination of a strong state with functional bore similarities to what later came to be known as neofunctionalism.
+His combination of a strong state with functional distribution bore similarities to what later came to be known as neofunctionalism.
 In order to locate his ideas in context of the relevant strands of twentieth century international thought, the next section considers just what federalism, functionalism and neofunctionalism involve.
 By employing the term ‘neofunctionalism’ to distinguish Laski’s functionalist theory from that of Mitrany, the attempt to locate them neatly into broad ideological categories such as liberalism and Marxism, which on their own hinder rather than help foster the understanding of their international ideas, will be avoided.
+The section will also offer brief accounts of some of the contributions of the most relevant theorists, thus outlining the intellectual environment.
+After that, there is a section which discusses the evolution of Laski’s political and international thought in order to illustrate the grounds of his functionalism.
+Thereafter, before the conclusion, a key section focuses on his renewed interest in functionalism after the Second World War, and the reasons for this development in his thought.
+It was in this later period that he presented some of his most resonant functionalist ideas.

 2. Federalism, Functionalism and Neofunctionalism